 The Committee aims to provide Council with feedback and advice on how to improve life in Stonnington for people with disability.

-The City of Stonnington's quarterly Access Newsletter and podcast aims to improve access to Council information for people with disability.
+The City of Stonnington's bi-monthly Access Newsletter and podcast aims to improve access to Council information for people with disability.
 Stonnington Sounds features a great range of information about the latest Council news, events, programs and initiatives in our community.

 Find out about upcoming accessible events, and check out a handy guide to help those organising events ensure its accessibility for all people in the community.